I was once asked in an interview, What’s the worst colour disaster you have ever encountered?

 Paint and pigments are a matter of physics and the science of optics.
 People will often choose from a small swatch laid on a table.
 It can completely transform when held on a vertical plane as the light refracts and reflects off it differently.
 Also, selecting the correct colour will depend on its surroundings.
 A paint colour in a room will read very differently depending on whether the room it is facing north, south, east, or west.
 Context is everything.
 For example. you probably wouldn’t guess that these next two rooms are painted with exactly the same paint colour – would you?
 It is one of Benjamin Moore’s most popular paint colours and people buy it by name hoping for a wonderful result.
 Some are not disappointed.

 - Work with colours you love.
 Pick a background colour or secondary colour from an area rug, artwork you love, or perhaps a textile in the room.
+Remember that the colour will look much brighter on the wall.
+Loof for a hue that is more subtle or grayed than you think you want.

 - Select a paint chip or several that appear close to what you are looking for.